odoo/documentation/getting_started/documentation.rst

 The goal of the **Kick-off call** is for our project manager to come to an understanding of your business in order to propose an implementation plan (phasing).
-Each phase is the deployment of a set applications that you will fully use in production at the end of the phase.
+Each phase is the deployment of a set of applications that you will fully use in production at the end of the phase.

 For every phase, the steps are the following:

-1.  **On Boarding:** Odoo's project manager will review Odoo's business flows with you, according to your business.
+1.  **Onboarding:** Odoo's project manager will review Odoo's business flows with you, according to your business.
 The goal is to train you, validate the business process and configure according to your specific needs.

-2.  **Data:** created manually or imported from your existing system.
+2.  **Data:** Created manually or imported from your existing system.
-    You are responsible to export the data from your existing system and Odoo's project manager will import them in Odoo.
+    You are responsible for exporting the data from your existing system and Odoo's project manager will import them in Odoo.

-3.  **Training:** once your applications are set up, your data imported, and the system is working smoothly, you will train your users.
+3.  **Training:** Once your applications are set up, your data imported, and the system is working smoothly, you will train your users.
 There will be some back and forth with your Odoo project manager to answer questions and process your feedback.